 Criminal cases are sometimes filed based on false allegations and/or intentional allegations.
 If you fight with a person, they may decide to take revenge on you by falsely accusing you of credit card fraud.
 A person can place their card or another person's card in your bag or belongings and accuse you of stealing it.
 If this is the case, with the help of evidence and witness testimonies, your lawyer can argue your case and have the allegations or charges against you dropped.

 Lack of Knowledge

 Knowledge is a critical element in credit card fraud.
 You visit your uncle, and he gives you a package to take to another person, and you do not know the contents; you are innocent of any criminal activity involved.
 The package you received contained forged, fake, or stolen credit cards, and you never knew about it.
-Unknown to you, the police have been investigating your uncle's activities, and they stop you on your way, suspecting you of ferrying the fraudulent credit cards.
+Unbeknownst to you, the police have been investigating your uncle's activities, and they stop you on your way, suspecting you of carrying the fraudulent credit cards.
 If this is the case, your lawyer can argue about your lack of knowledge and have the charges dismissed.

 Penalties for Credit Card Fraud

 Generally, the offense of credit card fraud is a wobbler.
 This means that some sections of the law are punished as misdemeanors and others as felonies.
 The circumstances of the offense and your criminal past also contribute to the prosecutor's charges.
 For the different sections, the penalties you can receive are:

 - PC 484(e) – This violation is often prosecuted similarly to grand theft.
 Typically, grand theft is a wobbler in California.
 Whichever way it is charged, the maximum county jail time is three years.